-Gastrointestinal stromal tumor (GIST) is a subtype of soft tissue sarcoma.
-It is a malignancy of mesenchymal origin arising from the gastrointestinal tract (GI).
-Mesenchymal tissues are part of many organs that help give the organ shape and strength.
-Most GISTs originate in the stomach, but can also be found in the small intestine, colon, rectum and esophagus.
+Gastrointestinal stromal tumor (GIST) is considered to be a type of “soft tissue sarcoma”.
+However, the treatment of GIST and the prognosis for GIST patients is better than for most other soft tissue sarcomas.
+GIST is a malignancy of “mesenchymal” origin arising from the gastrointestinal tract (GI).
+Mesenchymal tissues are connective tissues that help to give organs their shape and strength.
+Most GISTs originate in the stomach, but they can occur anywhere along the GI tract, including the esophagus, small intestine, colon, and rectum.

-“Cancer” is a term for a large number of diseases characterized by uncontrolled cell division and metastasis (the spread of cancer cells to different parts of the body).
-Cancer is created when normal cells acquire genetic mutations which trigger unhealthy levels of cell growth and division.
+“Cancer” is a term for a large number of diseases characterized by uncontrolled cell division and the potential for metastasis (spread of cancer cells to different parts of the body).
+Cancer arises when normal cells acquire mutations (genetic changes) which trigger uncontrolled cell growth and division.

 GIST often spreads from the original (primary) site to distant locations.
 If this happens, these tumors are called metastases (or simply, “mets”).
 If GIST tumors metastasize they usually travel to the liver, or the peritoneum.
 Metastases to the lymph nodes and lungs are rare, but do occur.